CraftAcademyLabs/ca_course/ionic/connecting_the_dots.md

 //...
 ```

 At this stage we have a method to login the user.
 The next step will be to add an interface to create and update users.
 That is something that we leave up to you.
+Just a friendly reminder, make sure that you read the [ng_token_auth](https://github.com/lynndylanhurley/ng-token-auth) documentation.
+Everything you need to know is well documented in the README file of the project.